alecngai/Obsidian_Notebook/Hands-on Machine Learning with Scikit-Learn, Keras & TensorFlow/Chapter 1/Types Of Machine Learning Systems.md

 # Model-Based
 Another way to generalize from a set of examples is to build a model, using this model we use this to predict which the instance will be compared too.

+Model selection is curicial, you must plot the data, then identify the type of trend, from this trend you may select a model.

+To identify the models sucess, you must define a utility function or fitness function that measures how good your model is.
+Alternatively, you may use a cost function to determine how bad a model is fitted.

+once a model is trained, you can make predictions by inserting test data vs training data.

+More powerful models are called Polnomial Regression model, which intakes more features, and if the features have a good correlation then it will allow for more powerful and accurate predictions.

+Applying the model after it has been trained to make predictions on new cases is called **inference**, hoping this model will generalize well.

+A typical Machine Learning project looks like
+- Studied the data
+- Select a model
+- Train it on training data, searched for the model parameter alues that minimizes a cost function.
+- Apply model to make predictions